ArduPilot/ardupilot_wiki/common/source/docs/common-FPort-receivers.rst

 Telemetry protocol
 ==================

-Only the :ref:`Passthrough telemetry <common-frsky-passthrough>` protocol is supported.
-To get sensors to show up in OpenTX you have to install and enable :ref:`Yaapu FrSky Telemetry Script for OpenTX<common-frsky-yaapu>`.
-Otherwise the only sensor discovered would be GPS.
+ArduPilot will send telemetry data to the receiver over Fport using the :ref:`Passthrough telemetry <common-frsky-passthrough>` protocol.
+To get sensors to show up in OpenTX you have to install and enable a script which can display Passthrough telemetry, such as  :ref:`Yaapu FrSky Telemetry Script for OpenTX<common-frsky-yaapu>`.
+Otherwise the only sensor that will be discovered would be GPS.

 Connection Diagrams
 ===================